Frequently Asked Questions

 To receive information about your accounts, you will need to enter your account number and Command Call Access Code press 1 and then press 3.

 To enter in amounts, you will need to enter the amount in dollars and cents, followed by the pound sign (#).
 For example, enter 3029# to represent $30.29 and 1022# to represent $10.22.

-Online Banking is a service that gives you access to your account information 24/7 by logging in through our online portal.
-You may login into Online Banking from our homepage by entering your login information and clicking on the Login button.
+Digital Banking is a service that gives you access to your account information 24/7 by logging in through our online portal.
+You may login into Digital Banking from our homepage by entering your login information and clicking on the Login button.

 First-time users will need to use our New User Form and follow the prompts to register.
 You can download our Mobile Banking app from Google Play or the App Store to access your Robins Financial account from your mobile device.

 - What is a Secure Access Code (SAC)?